bcgov/devops-platform-workshops/openshift-201/logging.md

 ### Clean up

-To clean up the lab environment run the following command to delete all of the resources we created:
+Clean up the lab environment by running the following command to delete all of the resources we created in this section based on their label `logging-app`:

 ```bash
 oc -n [-dev] delete all -l app=logging-app